SORTEE/CodeStandard/README.md

 *The `CodeStandard` folder is intended to serve as a reference for good practices in code sharing.
 The place you return to whenever you need an example of how to implement an ORT practice in your own coding.*

 ### `Hackathon` folder
 We also share the [`Hackathon`](Hackathon/) repository that was used to create the Code Standard.
-In this folder, you can find [the original code and supporting documentation](Hackathon/00_base_code), a folder for each of the focus areas of code review (i.e. Reported, Run, Reliable, Reproducible, Organisation & Structure, and Other considerations) and other auxiliary documentation used for the Hackathon.
+In this folder, you can find [the original code and supporting documentation](Hackathon/00_base_code), as well as folders for each of the focus areas of code review (i.e. Reported, Run, Reliable, Reproducible, Organisation & Structure, and Other considerations) and other auxiliary documentation used during the hackathon.

 We share the `Hackathon` repository to ensure transparency on how the Code Standard was created, and to allow for the intermediate files and Hackathon structure to be used for teaching purposes.
-For example, it can be used as a reference to organize your own hackathon to create Code Standards for other often-used analyses in Ecology and Evolution.
+For example, it can be used as a reference to organize your own hackathon to create code standards for other often-used analyses in Ecology and Evolution.

 ### `Templates` folder
 The [`Templates`](Templates/) folder is a repository template including clear folder structure, a [README file template](Templates/README_template.md), [analysis script template](Templates/scripts/script_template.R), and more, to help you implement best practices for code sharing in your own coding.

 You can also use `git` to only download the Templates folder to your machine to get started:
 ```
 # Ask git to clone the CodeStandard repository to your machine
 # but including only the bare essentials (root README and .gitignore):